Universality of Approximate Message Passing algorithms and tensor networks: Main results

-for reconstructing $\x$, where the non-linearities $\eta_t(\cdot)$ are tailored to the sparsity of $\x$.
-Applying a simple change-of-variables, this algorithm may be rewritten in the form (\ref{eq:AMPrect}) with side information vectors $\bm{\varepsilon} \in \R^m$ and $\x \in \R^n$, and we refer to \cite[Section 3.3]{bayati2011dynamics} for this reduction.
-Analysis of the dynamics of this algorithm for soft-thresholding non-linearities leads to a rigorous derivation of a sparsity-undersampling phase transition curve for $\ell_1$-based reconstruction in this model \cite{donoho2005neighborliness,donoho2009message,bayati2011dynamics,bayati2015universality}.

 Extensive numerical experiments performed in \cite{donoho2009observed,monajemi2013deterministic} suggested that this phase transition curve is universal across broad classes of non-Gaussian sensing matrices.
-This was the motivating application of \cite{bayati2015universality}, where the AMP universality established therein implied also the universality of the above phase transition for matrices having independent sub-Gaussian entries.
-Theorem \ref{thm:syminvariant} provides a substantial extension of this universality result, to matrices composed of subsampled discrete Fourier or Hadamard transforms and diagonal operators.
-Importantly, matrix-vector multiplication operations for such matrices may be computed in $O(n \log n)$ time without explicitly storing the matrices in memory, allowing applications of AMP at much larger scales than would be possible with i.i.d.\ Gaussian sensing designs.
+Theorem \ref{thm:syminvariant} provides an extension of the AMP universality shown in \cite{bayati2015universality} for this application, broadening the universality class to matrices composed of subsampled Fourier or Hadamard transforms and diagonal operators.
+Importantly, matrix-vector multiplication operations for such matrices may be computed in $O(n \log n)$ time without explicitly storing the matrices in memory, allowing applications of AMP at much larger scales than would be possible with i.i.d.\ sensing designs.